Brownie Baked Alaska

 - In a microwave-safe bowl, melt chocolate and shortening; stir until smooth.
 Stir in sugar and vanilla.
 Add eggs, one at a time, beating well after each addition.
 Combine the flour, baking powder and salt; gradually stir into chocolate mixture.
 Stir in nuts if desired.

 - Spread into a greased 9-in. round baking pan.
-Bake at 350° for 20-25 minutes or until a toothpick inserted near the center comes out with moist crumbs (do not overbake).
+Bake at 350° for 20-25 minutes or until a toothpick inserted in the center comes out with moist crumbs (do not overbake).
 Cool for 10 minutes before removing from pan to a wire rack to cool completely.

 - Meanwhile, line an 8-in. or 9-in. round bowl (1-1/2-qts.) with foil.
 Quickly spread strawberry ice cream over bottom and up sides of bowl, leaving center hollow; cover and freeze for 30 minutes.
 Pack vanilla ice cream into center; cover and freeze.